A New Boundary Condition on Reionization: Introduction

 Star-forming lines are not {\it per-se} direct probes of the EoR phase transition, but their information can be exploited through cross correlation with the 21-cm signal.
 Cross correlation mitigates noise, since foregrounds and systematics are uncorrelated across surveys~\cite{Furlanetto:2006pg,Lidz:2011dx,McBride_2024}.
 Moreover, as first proposed in Ref.~\cite{Lidz:2008ry}, the cross power spectrum between 21-cm and a SFR tracer such as LIM, and the corresponding cross-correlation coefficient, are powerful indicators of the EoR process~\cite{Moriwaki:2019dbg,Hutter:2023rja,Moriwaki:2024kvp,Fronenberg_2024,Kannan:2021ucy,Sun:2024vhy,Chang:2019xgc,Beane_2019}.

 In fact, in regions with high SFR, line emission grows stronger, while the 21-cm signal decreases and eventually vanishes as $x_{\rm HI}$ (and thus $\tau_{21}$ in Eq.~\eqref{eq:T21}) approaches zero.
 Consequently, the SFR$\times T_{21}$ correlation is negative inside (partially) ionized regions.
-Building on this, Refs.~\cite{Moriwaki:2019dbg,Kannan:2021ucy} show that $r_{\rm cross}(k,z)$ between 21-cm and OIII exhibits a zero crossing during the EoR.
-The transition from positive to negative, occurring as ionized bubbles form, provides a clean signature that reionization is ongoing.
-In order to tackle its earliest stages, however, we need to focus on smaller scales at higher redshifts.
+Building on this, Refs.~\cite{Moriwaki:2019dbg,Kannan:2021ucy} show that $r_{\rm cross}(k,z)$ between 21-cm and [OIII] at 5007\,\AA\, exhibits a zero crossing during the EoR; similar discussion can be found for 21-cm$\times$[CII] in Refs.~\cite{Gong_2012,Dumitru:2018tgh,Sun_2023}, and 21-cm$\times$Ly$\alpha$ in Refs.~\cite{Heneka_2017,Heneka:2021aey}, further highlighting how well LIM cross correlations can probe the evolution of the IGM in these stages.
+The transition from positive to negative correlation provides a clear indication that reionization is underway; however, it requires the EoR to be already advanced, with bubbles large enough to anti-correlate the signal.
+In order to tackle earliest stages, we need to focus on smaller scales at higher redshifts.

 In this work, we propose a new observable feature in the 21-cm-LIM cross-correlation that can constrain the very onset of the EoR, rather than its progression.
 We start from the real-space two-point correlation function,